abmt-community/rt_esp32/readme.rst

   You have to reset to connect to the model.
 (Main reason: usb_jtag and flashing)
 - Sending Data consumes BY FAR the most power!
 - mdns consumes a view few uA (main/main.cpp)
+  A empty hostname prevents mdns to be initialized.
 - CONFIG_LWIP_TCP_TMR_INTERVAL also consumes a few uA (sdkconfig)
 - TWT: wake duration can be changed in main/setup_wifi.cpp
 - Wifi sleep modes: